 - Better access to hospitals and medical services, local businesses, shopping and service centres

 - Improved regional tourism opportunities

-- More reliable journeys by reducing road closures, particularly during winter
+- More reliable journeys by reducing road closures, particularly during wet season

 - October 2019: Stage 3 construction started

 - Fact Sheet - Sustainability Targets - Word document (481 KB)